 More information will be added here as the programme develops.
 If you’d be interested in working with us, please get in touch.

-We work with a number of partner organisations to deliver mentoring programmes to young people from lower socio-economic backgrounds, including Ahead Partnership and National Literacy Trust.
+We work with a number of partner organisations to deliver mentoring programmes to young people from lower socio-economic backgrounds, including UpReach and National Literacy Trust.
 Our partnerships are reviewed regularly.

 Doing the right thing for our communities is a key part of our firm’s strategy and ‘One Firm One Day’ (OFOD) has become our flagship, firm-wide annual volunteering event with excellent feedback from those who have taken part in previous years.
-You can read more about OFOD and also watch the official OFOD 2022 video.
+You can read more about OFOD.

-As part of PwC’s One Firm One Day 2023, the Social Mobility Team created 3 skill sessions - Financial Literacy, Teamwork and Data Science & Analytics - delivered by PwC volunteers at schools across the UK, focused on building the essential skills of students.
+As part of PwC’s One Firm One Day 2024, the Social Mobility Team created 4 skill sessions - Financial Literacy, Teamwork, Data Science & Analytics and The rise of AI - delivered by PwC volunteers at schools across the UK, focused on building the essential skills of students.
 We also invited 6 school groups to spend a day in our offices, taking part in a business challenge and developing their employability skills.

 In addition to our mentoring partnerships, we work with a number of charity partners and third parties to help young people from lower socio-economic backgrounds develop skills and be successful in their career of choice.
 Partner organisations we work with include the Sutton Trust, the Social Mobility Foundation and UpReach and these partnerships are managed together in a collaborative way by our social mobility and student recruitment teams.